Techtonica/curriculum/javascript/restaurant recommender/RestaurantRecommender - part1.md

 - You will need to decide which arguments each function takes in.
 - We recommend including additional classes for Restaurant, User and Category
-- Be sure to have a way of calculating the average score for each Restaurant.
-  It can be calculated averaging all the user scores submitted for a restaurant.
+- Ensure there is a method to calculate the average score for each restaurant, which can be determined by averaging all the user scores submitted for that restaurant.
 - Each user can only have _one_ score for a restaurant and not more!
 Only the latest score counts.